This guide shows how to install the official NVIDIA driver (the

 # or: sudo systemctl stop lightdm

-Switch to a TTY (e.g., Ctrl+Alt+F3
+Switch to a TTY (e.g., Ctrl+Alt+F3) and log in.

 3) Run the installer with module signing